-An essay supporting the right for people of all gender identities to wear skirts/dresses
+An essay supporting the right for all gender and sexual identities to wear skirts/dresses

 Since I've introduced my general background, now for some older history about skirted men.
 For some reason that I’ve now forgotten, I randomly wondered several days ago whether men wear skirts.
 Obviously, kilts are almost identical to skirts and have been quite popular in Scotland to this very day.
 Additionally, men in many countries wore skirt- and dress-like clothing for centuries until approximately colonial times.
 The Romans, for example, conquered much of the then-known world in short skirts; but pants were more of a barbarian influence.
 Even now, men in the Middle East and some other countries still wear dress-like clothing.
 In North America, war was a major contributor to clothing change.
 Women began wearing pants as they entered the workforce, and men much more permanently adopted these leg coverings on the front lines.
 Ever since World War II, the Vietnam War, and the like, we have rightly admired these valiant men and women for their sacrificial contribution to society.
 Fashion took the associated styles and popularized them as elements of strong, capable men, men worthy of leadership and other high positions.
 Around the 1960s and later decades, societal undercurrents continued to oppose the pressures to conform by beginning to publicize cross-dressing, support the Civil Rights Movement, and other similar activities.
 After considering the historical context and the modern movements, I decided to purchase at least one skirt to see what I thought of it.
 Although finding one inexpensive enough to fit my uncertainty and a size to fit my small frame took a little effort, I found several good ones at a local thrift store earlier this week, thereby leading to what I've already shared int he first paragraph and a few others.